The Universe

 How do you explain the paranormal?

-Many people are convinced that paranormal activities are happening all around us: levitation, miraculous healing, or communication with the dead.
-How do we explain these activities in a purely atheist world view?On an atheist view, paranormal activities do not exist.
+On an atheist view, paranormal activities do not exist.
 This is because, despite ubiquitous recording devices, worldwide communication, and extremely well-developed scientific processes, no single credible, confirmable evidence has ever been put forth of all these paranormal activities.
-All we get are blurry photographs and unreliable testimonies.
+All we get are blurry photographs, doctored images, and unreliable testimonies.
 These are not enough to convince an atheist of the paranormal.
 We discuss this stance in detail in the Chapter on Proofs for God.

 Are humans just apes?

-The idea that humans are just more developed primitive apes is not a very flattering one to some, and as a result the idea is continuously being challenged.
-It is commonly pointed out that Evolution is nothing more than a theory, and that it is just one possible way to see things.
-Is it really believable that we evolved from apes?It turns out that you do not have much choice.
-If you look at the fossil record, you will see fossils of different types of apes.
-These fossils exist – we cannot just say that they’re not (see picture).
+It turns out that we do not have much choice in our answer.
+If we look at the fossil record, we see fossils of different types of apes.
+These fossils exist –- we cannot just say that they don’t (see picture).
 These fossils can be dated.
 They have belonged to a species.
-Once you have established that the fossils belong to a species, you have essentially conceded the point: there existed different species, which resemble humans more and more as time progressed.
+Once you have established that the fossils belong to a species, you have essentially conceded the point: There existed different species, which resemble humans more and more as time progressed.
 The most recent fossils belong to our species.

 If different experiments give you the same result,